luolundashu/OmiAD/README.md

     **🔔 Noting:** Please make sure **args.make_npy** is set to True when running `train_OmiAD.py` beforehand.
   - **🔔 Noting: 📦 Pretrained Weights:**
-   We have also released our well-trained decoder checkpoints for MVTec, VisA, MPDD, and RealIAD at: `https://pan.baidu.com/s/1GLqRXKrGf9V9rl-XC9k2Og?`, Extract code：-----.
+   We have also released our well-trained decoder checkpoints for MVTec, VisA, MPDD, and RealIAD at: `https://pan.baidu.com/s/1GLqRXKrGf9V9rl-XC9k2Og?`, Extract code：xfr7.
 It is free to download the checkpoint and put it at `\experiments\train_vis_decoder`

 ## 5. ✉️ Contact: